Derby Day (1923 film): Production notes

 When the television rights for the original silent Pathé Our Gang comedies were sold to National Telepix and other distributors, several episodes were retitled.
 This film was released into television syndication as "Mischief Makers" in 1960 under the title Little Jockeys.
 Two-thirds of the original film was included.
-Derby Day was the last Our Gangcomedy for Jack Davis.
+Derby Day was the last Our Gang comedy for Jack Davis.

 The Film Detective streaming site has a different title card, which is indicating the title of the film as Derby Days.